stitchdata/docs/_integration-schemas/ga360/ga_sessions.md

   - name: "date"
     type: "date-time"
-    description: "The date of the session in YYYYMMDD format.
-For more details about the replication process, refer to the the integration's [replication section](#table-replication)."
+    description: "The date of the session in `YYYYMMDD` format.
+For more details about the replication process, refer to the [Replication section](#replication)."
     replication-key: true

   - name: "channelGrouping"